Nina Carberry: Racing career

 Carberry's first win was on Sabrinksy for Noel Meade in the Ladies Derby at the Curragh Racecourse on 15 July 2001, when she was six days short of her seventeenth birthday.
 While still riding as an amateur conditional jockey, she secured her first win at the Cheltenham Festival on 20-1 outsider Dabiroun in the 2005 Fred Winter Juvenile Novices' Handicap Hurdle.
 It was the first time in 18 years that a female jockey had won a race at the Cheltenham Festival.
 Soon afterwards, she was offered a position as amateur stable jockey in the yard of trainer Meade and became a full-time rider.

 In the 2005/06 season, Carberry became the second woman after Frances Crowley to win the Irish Amateur Jockey Championship.
 She retained the title the following year.
 She became the first female jump jockey to win a Grade 1 race in Ireland or Britain with victory in the Champion Bumper at Punchestown in 2006 on Leading Run, trained by Meade.
 The following year she won the same race on Mick The Man, also trained by Meade.
-At the 2007 Cheltenham Festival she won the Cross Country Handicap Chase on Heads Onthe Ground for Enda Bolger.
+At the 2007 Cheltenham Festival she won the Cross Country Handicap Chase on Heads On [sic] Ground for Enda Bolger.
 She would go on to further victories in the race on the Bolger-trained Garde Champetre in 2008 and 2009 and Josies Orders in 2016, after the horse who finished first was disqualified.
 Her four wins in the race were a record (since beaten by Keith Donoghue).
 She also won the 2015 and 2016 St James's Place Festival Hunter Chase on another Bolger-trained horse, On The Fringe.

 In 2011, Carberry won the Irish Grand National on Organisedconfusion, trained by her uncle Arthur Moore, becoming the second woman to win the race after Ann Ferris in 1984.
 She rode in the Aintree Grand National six times, completing the course on four occasions, with her best result being seventh place on Character Building in 2010.
 On The Fringe provided her with a victory over Grand National fences in the 2015 Fox Hunters' Chase.
 As well as race-riding, Carberry worked for a time as an assistant to Meade and rode out for Aidan O'Brien.

 Carberry took a break during the 2016/17 season, when she was expecting her first child.
 She returned to race-riding in September 2017, when her daughter was four months old, winning first time out on Cask Mate in the Connacht Bumper.
 She retired on the final day of the Punchestown Festival in April 2018, after a winning ride on Josies Orders in the cross country chase.
 She said: "It's sweet to finish off on a winner.
 I had more or less decided I would stop today regardless.
 I'm delighted to have won on Josies Orders for JP [McManus] and Enda as I've enjoyed many great days with them."